Puzzlepart/prosjektportalen365/Dev/Home.md

 Not everything we want to do is available with site designs, so we're also using [sp-js-provisioning](https://github.com/Puzzlepart/sp-js-provisioning).
 Please note that we´re using the Puzzlepart fork from **pnp**.

-With our PnP templates we're provisioning [Standardmal.txt](../Templates/Portfolio/Prosjektmaler/Standardmal.txt).
+With our PnP content templates (see **3.2.2**) we're provisioning a default template.
+The default templates for our supported languages are built from the source file [_JsonTemplate.json](../Templates/_JsonTemplate.json).

 Please note the **Parameters** object.